 Most targeted therapies are either monoclonal antibodies or small-molecule drugs.

 Monoclonal antibodies are proteins that attach to substances called receptors on the surface of the cell and block signals that tell the cell what to do.
-They can also be used alone to target defects in the cancer cells or make the cancer cells more receptive to the body’s immune system.
-Monoclonal antibodies can also carry other drugs or substances directly to a tumor.
+They can also be used alone or with other drugs to target defects in the cancer cells or make the cancer cells more receptive to the body’s immune system.
+Monoclonal antibodies can also carry other drugs or substances directly to the cancer.

 - Bevacizumab (Avastin) was approved in 2004 for the treatment of NSCLC that is not squamous cell carcinoma.
 It is frequently given with traditional chemotherapy.
 Avastin should not be used to treat squamous cell lung cancer because in clinical trials, those with squamous cell had many more life-threatening and fatal side effects from the drug.
 For more information, see the Avastin website.

 Small-molecule drugs can get inside the cell and stop the cell from functioning normally, which usually causes it to die.
-Tyrosine kinase inhibitors (TKIs) are small-molecule drugs that interfere with cell communication and growth.
-More TKIs are being studied for use in lung cancer but the following is a list of those approved to treat the disease. .
+Kinase inhibitors are small-molecule drugs that interfere with cell communication and growth.
+More are being studied but the following is a list of those approved to treat lung cancer.

 - Erlotinib (Tarceva) was first approved in 2004 for the treatment of advanced-stage NSCLC after the cancer has spread after initial chemotherapy (as 2nd or 3rd line treatment) and is also approved for use as a maintenance therapy in certain cases of locally advanced NSCLC.
-In May 2013, Tarceva was approved for initial (1st line) treatment for advanced NSCLC when the cancer has the epidermal growth factor receptor (EGFR) mutation with certain properties, as detected by an FDA-approved test.
+In May 2013, Tarceva was approved for initial (1st line) treatment for advanced NSCLC when the cancer has the EGFR (epidermal growth factor receptor) mutation with certain properties, as detected by an FDA-approved test.
 For more information, see the Tarceva website.

-- Afatinib (Gilotrif) was approved in July 2013 for people people with late stage (NSCLC) when the cancer has the epidermal growth factor receptor (EGFR) gene mutation with certain properties, as detected by an FDA-approved test.
+- Afatinib (Gilotrif) was approved in July 2013 for people people with late stage (NSCLC) when the cancer has the EGFR (epidermal growth factor receptor) gene mutation with certain properties, as detected by an FDA-approved test.